varunprajan/varunprajan.github.io/_posts/2025-07-28-how-is-my-feature-doing.markdown

 categories: jekyll update
 ---

+## Tl;dr
+- I discuss how the effort to answer the question "how is my feature doing?" is often misguided
+- Such efforts often focus on "funnel" and "segment" analyses, which can be misleading and are usually not actionable
+- I discuss a more useful approach, which is to run a heterogeneous effect analysis on top of experimental data

 ## Introduction

 Suppose we are assigned to a particular feature of a product: the checkout flow, a tab in the mobile app, the “[AI DJ](https://newsroom.spotify.com/2023-02-22/spotify-debuts-a-new-ai-dj-right-in-your-pocket/)”, etc. Someone above our pay grade asks us: is the feature doing well?
 How might we respond?